tosibinaronmuro/Rise/README.md

 ## Features

 - User Registration: Users can create accounts with their email address, password, and full name.
+- User login: Users can login to their accounts with their email address and password.
+- User forgot-password: Users can initiate a forgot password feature which sends an authentication token to their provided emails.
+- User reset-password: Users can reset their passwords by providing the authenticated token sent to their email and thereafter receive a confirmatory email.
 - Account Authentication: Users can log in securely using their registered credentials.
 - Secure Backup Storage: User files and data are securely stored in the cloud.
 - Account Management: Users can manage their account details, including password reset.